chemicaloliver/ci-baseplate/readme.md

 ## HTML5 Boilerplate

-I've baked in most elements of the HTML5 boilerplace http://html5boilerplate.com/ to ease consistant support of HTML5 elements across browsers.
+I've baked in most elements of the HTML5 boilerplate http://html5boilerplate.com/ to ease consistent support of HTML5 elements across browsers.